kaibrune/smilify/README.md

 ## 🧑‍💻 Installation

-To install this Chrome extension go to "Window" ➜ "Extension" ➜ toggle "Developer mode" in the right corner ➜ drag and drop the unpacked "smilify" folder into the window or choose "Load unpacked" and navigate to the "smilify" folder ➜ done!
+To install this chromium extension go to "Window" ➜ "Extension" ➜ toggle "Developer mode" in the right corner ➜ drag and drop the unpacked "smilify" folder into the window or choose "Load unpacked" and navigate to the "smilify" folder ➜ done!

 ## 🤝 Compatibility